dact-chant/cantus-index/README.md

 # Concordance Data Export for External Databases

 External databases that wish to provide concordance data to **Cantus Index (CI)** should set up an automated export that runs **at least once per day**.
-This ensures that CI retrieves the latest concordance data for display on the website and for `json-cid` API responses.
+This ensures that CI retrieves the latest concordance data for display on the CI website, in the Cantus Analysis Tool, and for json-cid API responses.

 ## Export Endpoint